rolandbaer/list-last-changes/readme.txt

 *Release date: September 05, 2022*

 * Bugfix for exclude only up to five posts

-= 1.0.0 =

-*Release date: December 09, 2020*

-* Introducing template mechanism in the block editor
-* The configuration field 'show author' in the block editor is replaced by the template mechanism
-* The template mechanism is now "feature complete"

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)